Taylor Swift Booed At Her Weekend Gig As Martha Vineyard Bridesmaid

 — Celebskart (@celebskart) September 3, 2017

-Swift was shielded all the way to her waiting vehicle and that short journey spawned boos from her fans.
-Screams from the crowd saying “Taylor, we love you,” gave way to a fan yelling “We thought you loved your fans,” once they realized she wasn’t going to show her face.
+Swift was shielded all the way to her waiting vehicle, and that short journey spawned boos from her fans.
+Screams from the crowd saying “Taylor, we love you” gave way to a fan yelling “We thought you loved your fans” once they realized she wasn’t going to show her face.
 Swift stayed behind her handlers holding up black sheets as she made her way into the black SUV that was waiting to instantly whisk her away.

 Off she went without so much as poking her head out for one quick second just to say “hi.”
 That was a bit of a slap in the face to her fans who were soaked and hoping to see Swift as she made her way out of the church.
-She was however captured in some pictures looking quite somber holding the bride’s train.
+She was, however, captured in some pictures looking quite somber holding the bride’s train.
 The video is seen below of Swift getting boos from her fans as she was shielded from the public by her handlers holding up those black sheets.

 [Featured Image by Jordan Strauss/AP Images]